 During the Dussehra season, people from different parts of India gather in a prominent place like a market to purchase decorative pieces that they will use on their temples and homes.

 This is the time of joyous gathering.
 The families of the dead invite the living family members to participate in the rituals that celebrate the celebration of the arrival of Lord Rama.

 Dussehra festival is a time of festivities, dances, fairs, and parties.
-There is no shortage of fun and frolics that you and your family can indulge.
-So, don’t miss it for the next year. !
+There is no shortage of fun and frolics that you and your family can indulge in.
+So, don’t miss it the next year. !